Join Lala Palmieri, Souzie Boerema and Sarah Wu in the medicine preparation for our Envision Festival Herbal Clinic 2020.

 This is a co-creative, co living space, of shared meals, common integration spaces and connection.

 We have a permanent community of staff and volunteers who keep Punta Mona alive, tending to the farm, the chickens, our buildings, our kitchen and food, and the overall health and energy of our people.

 We’re fruit lovers, seed savers, compost fanatics, organic chefs, natural builders, herb witches, writers and artists - and we look forward to opening our doors and hearts to you.

 During the course we will assign you some tasks and daily chores for you to care for and be integrated in our community.

-The full price is $2,500 shared accomodation & $2,760 private room.
+The full price is $2,500 for shared accommodation.
 Special tuition is available for Central Americans.
 Please let us know in your application if this applies to you!

 Course materials, lecture, forum, and activities

 Field Trip to Ancel´s from Chocolate is Medicine at Finca La Isla Botanical Garden

 28 days of full shared accommodations with three vegetarian meals per day